collamaf/SimDaVinci/README_DaVinci.md

 - -GaSet is used to choose the experimental setup; if -GaSet1 we are in the case in which we have the probe without the "Catafalco" while in the case -GaSet2 we have the "Catafalco's one".

+- -Z is used in GaSet1 to choose the distance of the frontshield's center from the source while in GaSet2 is the distance of the absorber's center from the source.
+If the absorber is not placed in GaSet 2 you have by the way give this value ( take a look to AbsT for more details).

+- -AbsT is used to choose the absorber's thickness.
+If the absorber is not placed in GaSet 2 you have by the way give this value taking in consideration that the distance of the probe's head ( the frontshield ) from the source is given by Z + AbsT/2.

 - -AbsD is used to choose the diameter of the absorber's hole in the center of the absorber itself; In -GaSet2 it must be = 0 (not >0 because in this setup the absorber isn't drilled in the midle) if you want to place the absorber and must be < 0 otherwise.
 N.B. in detector construction it is fCuDiam.

-- -AbsT is used to choose the absorber's thickness.

 - -AbsMat  is used to choose the absorber's material; if AbsMat1->Cu, else if AbsMat2->Pb, else if AbsMat3->Alu, else if AbsMat4->PVC.

 - -PosAbs (PosAbsorber) is used to choose absorber width in -GaSet2; if -PosAbs == 1 it will have the same diameter of the hole just near the source, that has 2mm depth, while if -PosAbs == 2 it will have the same diameter of the hole that has 6mm depth, just after the first hole.

-- -Z is used in GaSet1 to choose the distance of the frontshield from the source while in GaSet2 is the distance of the absorber's center from the source.

 - -Source is used to choose the source type: if Source=1 or Source=2 we have respectively point-like or extended Sr source, else if Source=3 we have Y extended source and if Source=4 we have Ga-68 extended source.